HG-kaggle/CIBMTR---Equity-in-post-HCT-Survival-Predictions/README.md

 2025-01-02
 - [x] 1.
 Understand the process of HCT, understand the variables in depth.
 (Rundong Hua, Siyan Li)

+2025-01-12
+This week's action:
+- [ ] 1.
+Next step: Agglomerate algorithm run in a server (gcp), write/find api for visulization/output for the result.
+- [ ] 2.
+Tackling the ambiguous variables. variable整理

 ### Notes for the meeting
 **1. Data cleaning & Imputation**